kiacoin/kia-api/README.md

 ### Precision and coins-to-tokens transformation

-In Waves blockchain different tokens have different precision, i.e. number of decimal digits.
+In KIA blockchain different tokens have different precision, i.e. number of decimal digits.
 For example, it would be 10.00 USD and 10.00000000 BTC.
 That distinction allows to create tokens for various purposes but also makes things harder to understand sometimes.

 Two words have emerged: _token_ and _coin_.
 Token is used to refer to the whole part of the amount.
 Coin describes the smallest value which is possible for a given token.
 For USD _token_ would be one dollar, and _coin_ would be one cent.
 If you are familiar with Bitcoin you could have encountered the word _Satoshi_ which refers to one hundred millionth of a single Bitcoin.